PROPGSP/Github-RDP/README.md

-command: ssh -p port runneradmin@address replace teh port and address accordingly!
+command: ssh -p port runneradmin@address
+Replace teh port and address accordingly!

 example: suppose your ngrok endpoint is tcp://4.tcp.ngrok.io:10737 .
 Then the port is 10737 and the address is 4.tcp.ngrok.io.
       then the command is : ssh -p 10737 runneradmin@4.tcp.ngrok.io